Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab1e.py
-- Fill in the required feilds in the comment section.
+- Fill in the required fields in the comment section.
 - The script should include a variable called `quantity`.
 - The value of `quantity` should be a decimal number of your choice.
 - The script should also include a variable called `stock`.
 - The value of `stock` should be a decimal number inputted by the user.
 - Print the product of `quantity` and `stock` with 4 spaces before the answer using the module % formatting.
-- Print the product of `quantity` and `stock` with 7 spaces before the answer and make sure the answer only goes to hundreadths using the module % formatting.
+- Print the product of `quantity` and `stock` with 7 spaces before the answer and make sure the answer only goes to hundredths using the module % formatting.